 - Psychological/emotional violence traumatizes the victim by acts, threats of acts, or coercive tactics (e.g., humiliating the victim, controlling what the victim can and cannot do, withholding information, isolating the victim from friends and family, denying access to money or other basic resources).
 In most cases, emotional violence has been preceded by acts or threats of physical or sexual violence.

 Stalking is often included among types of intimate partner violence.
 Stalking generally refers to harassing or threatening behavior that an individual engages in repeatedly, such as sending the victim unwanted presents, following or laying in wait for the victim, damaging or threatening to damage the victim's property, appearing at a victim's home or place of business, defaming the victim's character or spreading rumors, or harassing the victim via the Internet by posting personal information.
-As with perpetrators of physical and sexual violence, stalkers may be motivated by a desire to exert control over their victims.
+As with those who commit acts of physical and sexual violence, stalkers may be motivated by a desire to exert control over their victims.
 Stalking and intimate partner violence may co-occur.

 [note 2] Tjaden, P., and N. Thoennes.
 Full Report of the Prevalence, Incidence, and Consequences of Violence Against Women: Findings from the National Violence Against Women Survey.
 Research Report.
 Washington, DC, and Atlanta, GA: U.S. Department of Justice, National Institute of Justice, and U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, November 2000, NCJ 183781.